cowprotocol/composable-cow/README.md

 # Build Actions
 yarn build:actions

-# Run actions locally, so it starts to checking for new blocks, and executing the actions to create Composable Cow orders)
+# Run actions locally
+#   - It will starts watching and processing new blocks
+#   - As a result, new Composable Cow orders will be discovered and posted to the Orederbook API
+yarn start:actions

+# You can re-process an old block by:
+#   - Add an env BLOCK_NUMBER
+#   - Run actions locally
 yarn start:actions
 ```